beb050123/Stock-Visualizer/README.md

 # Stonks

-A Java program built with JavaFX and styles with CSS that displays the chart of a stock along with several key indicators.
+A Java program built with JavaFX and styled with CSS that displays the chart of a stock along with several key indicators.